Clear, professional plumbing help

 Notice the symptom.

-Pay attention to whether you have no hot water, not enough hot water, a visible leak, rusty water, or unusual sounds.
+Pay attention to whether you have no hot water, not enough hot water, a water heater leak, rusty water from a faucet, or unusual sounds.

 3